 Oral cancer is a malignant growth that can occur in any part of the mouth, including the tongue, lips and throat.
 Patients diagnosed with oral cancer have a higher risk of dying than breast cancer, cervical cancer or skin melanoma patients!
 The mortality rate is just over 50%, with about 1,500 deaths per year in Canada.
 This high rate is due to the disease typically only showing symptoms late in development.
 The good news is that if oral cancer is diagnosed and treated early a complete recovery is often expected.

 Regular dental checkups allow early detection of abnormalities in the mouth.
-Dr. Ho checks the mouth for cancer signs with every visit to ensure his patients receive an early warning of potential oral pathologies and thus get the appropriate treatment to maximize the odds of a successful outcome.
+Your North Vancouver dentist Dr. Andrew Ho checks the mouth for cancer signs with every visit to ensure his patients receive an early warning of potential oral pathologies and thus get the appropriate treatment to maximize the odds of a successful outcome.